grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 </aside>

 [Curseborne](https://www.curseborne.com/) has forced me to come face-to-face with my biases.
+I really love the original *World of Darkness* games.
 Are the games I cherished (and use as measure for these reviews) really as good as I remember?
 Or am I suffering from a surfeit of nostalgia?
 Have I become hidebound?
 Have I become everything I hate?
 Am I an awful grognard?
 Am I *uncool*?

 No, that can't be right.
 It must be those kids at *Onyx Publishing* who are wrong.
 Although, now I think about it, surely many of the people working the levers at OP are actually in my age cohort?
 What is *Onyx Publishing* but an act of nostalgia itself?
 An attempt to resurrect game lines that died with *White Wolf*.
 And who would've been playing and then republishing those original games?
 Why, the very same people I was playing with in the 90s.